 - Slit the chilli peppers in half lengthways.

-- Place a wide-based pan over a medium high heat and melt the ghee.
+- Place a 28cm or 11" skillet or frying pan over a medium-high heat and melt the ghee.

-- When the ghee is hot add the curry leaves and sliced chillies and cook for 30 seconds.
+- Add the curry leaves and sliced chillies when the ghee is hot and cook for 30 seconds.

 - Throw in the diced onion and cook for 10 minutes.

 - Pour in the tomato passata and tomato puree and stir to combine.